stochastic-thread/libc4life/README.md

 ```

 #### freelist
-The freelist allocator is useful for recycling released pool memory, it reuses the embedded book keeping to track released pointers.
+The freelist allocator is useful for recycling released pool memory, it reuses the embedded book keeping data to track released pointers.

 ```C